-It was now the second week of July and the renter was behind on the rent.
-She hadn’t signed a contract yet because we had been busy figuring out our strategy for rent, deposits, and whether or not I would allow pets in the house, which could be a major sticking point as to whether or not Pam would stay in the house.
+It was now the second week of July and the tenant was behind on the rent.
+She hadn't signed a contract yet because we had been busy figuring out our strategy for rent, deposits, and whether or not I would allow pets in the house, which could be a major sticking point as to whether or not Pam would stay in the rental property.

 If she decided to sign a new contract, she would have to catch up the rent, pay the initial deposit, and pay the pet deposits.

 Pam was going to have to write a big check.